mendix/docs/content/developerportal/app-store/use-app-store-content-in-the-modeler.md

 To add the Radiobutton List widget from the App Store via the Desktop Modeler, follow these steps:

-1. Download the **RadioButton List** widget by following the steps in [3 Downloading Content from the App Store via the Desktop Modeler](#DownloadingContentfromtheAppStoreviatheModeler).
+1. Download the **RadioButton List** widget by following the steps in the [Downloading Content from the App Store via the Desktop Modeler](#downloading) section.
 2. A widget downloaded from the App Store will be placed in your project structure.
 You can find the widget and start using it in the following ways:

     * Click **Add widget**, then browse the list of **Add-on widgets**: